Atlantic Health Strategies

 What are the most common reasons a new PHP, IOP, detox, or residential program fails in its first 18 months?

 Three patterns.
-First, pro formas built on aspirational reimbursement (a residential per diem modeled at $1,200 but contracted at $750 will not hold).
-Second, staffing models that ignore HRSA-documented workforce shortages: more than 122 million Americans live in Mental Health Professional Shortage Areas, and HRSA projects shortages of nearly 88,000 mental health counselors and 114,000 addiction counselors by 2037.
+First, pro formas built on aspirational reimbursement, for example a residential per diem modeled at $1,200 but contracted at $750.
+Second, staffing models that ignore documented workforce shortages: HRSA projects 2037 shortages of nearly 88,000 mental health counselors and 114,000 addiction counselors, with more than 122 million Americans already living in Mental Health Professional Shortage Areas.
 Third, documentation workflows that do not defend medical necessity when a payer SIU audit lands and timely filing windows (often 90 days) have already closed.

 Does AHS work in every state and every behavioral health service line?

 No. AHS does not provide consulting in ABA or autism services, and does not operate in California or New York.
-We support PHP, IOP, detox, and residential operators across most other states, including Florida, Texas, Arizona, and Tennessee, through licensure, accreditation, payer readiness, and turnaround engagements.
+Our team supports PHP, IOP, detox, and residential operators across most other states, including Florida, Texas, Arizona, and Tennessee, through licensure, accreditation, payer readiness, and turnaround engagements.

 Request a Free Consultation